-Honor the sacrifice of our heroic fallen with these Memorial Day quotes; they deliver words of wisdom on what it means to be patriotic.
+Honor the sacrifice of our heroic fallen with these words of wisdom that remind us of the true meaning of patriotism.

 “We must dare to be great; and we must realize that greatness is the fruit of toil and sacrifice and high courage.”—Theodore Roosevelt

 “Honor to the Soldier, and Sailor everywhere, who bravely bears his country’s cause.
 Honor also to the citizen who cares for his brother in the field, and serves, as best he can, the same cause—honor to him, less only than to him, who braves, for the common good, the storms of heaven and the storms of battle.”—Abraham Lincoln

 “Ceremonies are important.
 But our gratitude has to be more than visits to the troops and once-a-year Memorial Day ceremonies.
 We honor the dead best by treating the living well.”—Jennifer M. Granholm

 “Ask not what your country can do for you—ask what you can do for your country.” —John F. Kennedy

 “How important it is for us to recognize and celebrate our heroes and she-roes!”—Maya Angelou

 “Patriotism is supporting your country all the time, and your government when it deserves it.”—Mark Twain